 Type III endoleaks are caused by mechanical failure of the stent-graft.
 There may be a fracture of the stent-graft, hole or defect on the graft fabric, or junctional separation of the modular components.
 Causes may relate to defective device material, extreme angulation of a segment predisposing to fracture, or improper overlap of the modular components during insertion.

 Type IV endoleaks occur when blood leaks across the graft due to its porosity.
 It does not require any treatment and typically resolves within a few days of graft placement.

 The key to accurate diagnosis and evaluation of a suspected endoleak is multiphase imaging (typically three-phase: non-contrast, arterial phase and delayed phase).
-Non-contrast is necessary to establish a base line of density within the (hopefully) thrombosed sack - presence of calcification can mimic contrast.
+Non-contrast is necessary to establish a baseline of density within the (hopefully) thrombosed sac, presence of calcification can mimic contrast.